1. The job used to go to the person with the second-most votes.

 In addition to assuming the presidency if the office becomes vacant, the Constitution gives the vice president two main responsibilities, one of which is to serve as president of the Senate and break tie votes.
 John Adams cast the highest number of tie-breaking votes, 29.
-By comparison, Joe Biden cast zero tie-breaking votes during his eight years in office, while Mike Pence so far has broken one tie vote.
-To date, vice presidents have cast a total of 242 tie-breaking votes, according to the Senate Historical Office.
+By comparison, Joe Biden cast zero tie-breaking votes during his eight years in office, while Mike Pence so far has broken 13 tie votes.
+To date, vice presidents have cast more than 250 tie-breaking votes, according to the Senate Historical Office.
 Following a presidential election, the veep’s other constitutional duty is to oversee the formal counting of Electoral College votes before a joint session of Congress.

 3. Until recently, VPs had no official home.

 It wasn’t until the 1970s that Congress designated a home on the grounds of the U.S. Naval Observatory, in northwest Washington, as the official residence of the vice president.
 Before that, VPs lived in their own homes.
 However, the cost of keeping these dwellings safe continued to rise over time, and in 1974 Congress designated the 19th century Queen Anne style-structure at the Observatory as the veep’s abode.
 The first VP to live there was Walter Mondale, who moved in with his family in 1977.
 Each vice president since then has called Number One Observatory Circle home.

 4. One VP was sworn in on foreign soil, and died soon after he took the oath.